 For our purposes, the key is understanding that the fed can control some of the levers, but it cannot control them all simultaneously.
 They can manipulate interest rates and asset prices, but then their hand is off the “dollar” lever and the dollar will be left to the punishing hand of the market.
 Yet, at the moment no country on earth wants a relatively stronger currency, as most all nations are up to their eyeballs in debt and looking to pay it back with cheap money.
 A weaker dollar will ultimately push other central bank to follow (or continue) in the fed’s aggressively inflationary path.

-However, I think insights from one of Warren Buffett’s shareholder essays can provide solid guidance when choosing long term stock investments ( continued here)
+I think insights from one of Warren Buffett’s shareholder essays can provide solid guidance when choosing long-term stock investments that will benefit form the current asset-price inflation ( continued here)